-But if faith is like a sword, the sharper edge of the sword is that faith can also drive a person down a narrow path that does not respect other points of view, imbued with a severe purpose that is stubbornly unshakable.
+But if faith is like a sword, the sharper edge of that sword can drive a person down a narrow path that does not respect other points of view, imbued with a severe purpose that is stubbornly unshakable.
 In many contexts, this kind of determination can manifest as a good quality that will deliver successful, sometimes incredible results.

-In some cases, however, blind faith can drive people to seriously harm non-believers outside their circle, and also members inside their circle for purposes of accountability and enforcement.
+But in some cases, blind faith can drive people to seriously harm non-believers outside their circle, and also members inside their circle for purposes of accountability and enforcement.

 The disastrous irony of blind faith is that it motivates people to do harmful things that, in their heads, they believe are good, right, just, noble and necessary to serve the principles of their faith.
 The whole thing about faith is to believe things for which there is no empirical evidence.
 When perception is your reality, it doesn’t seem to matter as much what you believe in, but more so, how hard you believe it.
 What can you say to a person like this to convince them otherwise?
-Heads are chopped off in the name of faith; horrific endless wars are waged that kill thousands, in the name of faith.
+Heads are chopped off, in the name of faith; horrific endless wars are waged that kill thousands, in the name of faith.